Recipes ยป Cheesy Potato Casserole

 • Shredded Colby Jack Cheese.
 You can use cheddar or a blended cheese of your choice.

-• Cooking Oil.
-Olive oil or vegetable oil.
+• Cooking Oil.ย Olive oil or vegetable oil.

 • Unsalted Butter.
 If you use salted butter, only use 1 tsp of salt.

-Please note, that the printable recipe card has ingredient quantities, complete instructions, and nutritional information.
+Please note, that the printable recipe card has the full list of ingredients, quantities, complete instructions, and nutritional information.
 The following is a quick overview of the recipe.

 How to Make Cheesy Potatoes Casserole